 - Social media platforms such as Facebook and Instagram

 - Networking through business meets

 7. Enhance Your Skills And Knowledge And Be Indispensable

-Continuing education on fitness will keep your certification current and will let you to stay updated on latest developments in fitness, health and weight management.
-Yearly health conference, fitness and health magazines, convention programs and courses are some of the means to enhancing your skills further.
+Continuing education on fitness will keep your certification current and will let you stay updated on the latest developments in fitness, health and weight management.
+Yearly health conference, fitness and health magazines, convention programs and courses are some of the means of enhancing your skills further.